Blockstream/Jade/docs/index.rst

         "result": true
     }

-* A 'true' response implies the firmware upload completed successfully, and the next restart will attempt to boot the new firmware.
+* A 'true' response implies the firmware upload completed successfully, and the next restart (which should happen immediately/automatically) will attempt to boot the new firmware.

 .. _register_descriptor_request: